 3) Hitchhiking around New Zealand

 66 lifts, 4542 kilometres, and possibly the best 10 weeks of my life.
 New Zealand is more stunning than I imagined, and I have stories to last a lifetime.
-From camping above the clouds, to catching a ride in the pouring rain with a woman who works in Antarctica, to hiking in knee deep snow and then a few weeks on a golden beach in swimming trunks, I experienced more in my time there than anywhere before.
+From camping above the clouds, to catching a ride in the pouring rain with a woman who works in Antarctica, to hiking in knee deep snow and then a few weeks later on a golden beach in swimming trunks, I experienced more in my time there than anywhere before.

 4) Finding Wedge